 v4: added NBCUniversal as an author

 v5: editorial changes in response to a request to make the abstract and introduction sections clearer by more directly stating the intent of the proposal in those sections

+v6: added MediaKind and Picsel Labs as authors.
+Editorial changes to use “Constrained Main” (for the proposed profile without subpictures and scalability) and “Main” (for the profile with subpictures and scalability) instead of “Main” and “Advanced”, respectively, that were proposed in earlier versions.
+This is to address concerns that VVC may somehow be negatively affected by the Main Profile being less versatile than perceived.

 Abstract